📜 Introduction.

 🍜 What to Eat in Beijing.

-- Peking Duck: The city’s most famous dish, crispy, rich, and unforgettable
+- Peking Duck.
+The city’s most famous dish, crispy, rich, and unforgettable.

-- Dumplings (Jiaozi): Filled with meat or vegetables, perfect for a quick dinner
+- Jiaozi.
+Dumplings filled with meat or vegetables, perfect for a quick dinner.

-- Zhajiangmian Noodles: A Beijing staple with savory soybean sauce and minced meat
+- Zhajiangmian Noodles.
+A Beijing staple with savory soybean sauce and minced meat.

 🎫 Where to Buy Tickets.